Scheduling Service Mode Programmes

 - Actual observing conditions.

-Since 2012 the service mode observations on all Paranal telescopes are assisted by the short term scheduling algorithm that is part of the Observing Tool.
-The algorithm contains two parts: (1) filtering that determines whether an observation could be successfully carried according to the requested constraints (e.g. target is above the specified airmass, and fullfills the seeing, moon, PWV and other constraints), and (2) ranking that sorts all observable Observation Blocks (OBs) according to their relative priorities that are combined priority of their programme priority group, the user priority for OBs within the same observing run, and, for OBs that are organized in groups, the so-called group score.
-The ranking priorities for OBs and Scheduling Containers are based on the algorithm developed for the ESO survey telescopes (Bierwirth et al. 2010), as described also in the Phase 2 Proposal Preparation version 3 Tool user manual (P2PP3 user manual).
+The Service Mode observations on all Paranal telescopes are assisted by the short term scheduling algorithm that is part of the Observing Tool.
+The algorithm contains two parts: (1) filtering that determines whether an observation could be successfully carried according to the requested constraints (e.g. target is above the specified airmass, and fullfills the seeing, moon, PWV and other constraints), and (2) ranking that sorts all observable Observation Blocks (OBs) according to their relative priorities that are combined observability priority (OBs with most demanding constraints get higher priority when achievable), priority of their programme priority group, the user priority for OBs within the same observing run, and, for OBs that are organized in groups, the so-called group score.
+The ranking priorities for OBs and Scheduling Containers are based on the algorithm developed for the ESO survey telescopes (Bierwirth et al. 2010), and implementing through observation preparation with the p2 tool.

-The following articles provide some more information on the VLT Operation Model with particular emphasis on Service Mode scheduling and execution:
+The following articles provide further information on the VLT Operation Model with particular emphasis on Service Mode scheduling and execution:

 - The Messenger article "Service Mode Scheduling: A Primer for Users" by D. Silva (2001)